-Fieldwork is not easy, to say the least.
+Fieldwork and to motivate your field force is not easy, to say the least.
 Besides the physical toll it takes on you, working long hours away from your peers can be tough emotionally as well.

 Hence, in order to keep your teams working towards the same goal, it’s important to give them a reason to get out of bed, come to work, and deliver their best every single day!